-allexbrazuca asked: Hi, Mate!
+allexbrazuca said: Hi, Mate!
 I followed yours steps to install Xcode 3 on Lion but in my case, the additional problem is that into the Xcode Package Name: Mac OS X 10.4 SDK the Action: is set as Skip, and Size: is set as Zero KB.
 There is anything that can I do to download full package?

 Did you check the checkbox next to it?
 I just tried it myself and I was able to check the box and then it changes from Skip to Install.
 I did notice that it takes a while for it to register your click.

 Installing Xcode 3.2.6 On Lion Redux

 In my last post I gave a set of simple steps that allowed one to install Xcode 3.2.6 on Lion.
 In looking through the isDevToolsCompatible function again, I noticed that it would return true if the COMMAND_LINE_INSTALL environment variable was set no matter what version Mac OS X you are running.